apple/swift-nio/README.md

 ## Conceptual Overview

 SwiftNIO is fundamentally a low-level tool for building high-performance networking applications in Swift.
 It particularly targets those use-cases where using a "thread-per-connection" model of concurrency is inefficient or untenable.
-This is a common limitation when building servers that use a large number of relatively low-utilisation connections, such as HTTP servers.
+This is a common limitation when building servers that use a large number of relatively low-utilization connections, such as HTTP servers.

 To achieve its goals SwiftNIO extensively uses "non-blocking I/O": hence the name!
 Non-blocking I/O differs from the more common blocking I/O model because the application does not wait for data to be sent to or received from the network: instead, SwiftNIO asks for the kernel to notify it when I/O operations can be performed without waiting.